JimViebke/IslandMUD/readme.md

 - Ambush patrols, capture outposts, and invade fortresses.

 **Nothing is permanent**
-- Any structure created by players or NPCs can trade hands, or be turned to rubble.
+- Any structure created by players or NPCs can trade hands or be turned to rubble.
 - Tools and weapons wear down, lose effectiveness, and break.
 - Neutral NPCs barter based on market prices and their own interests.